 She says: "Wireless radiation has biological effects.
 Period.
 This is no longer a subject for debate when you look at PubMed and the peer-review literature.
 These effects are seen in all life forms; plants, animals, insects, microbes.
 In humans we have clear evidence of cancer now; there is no question.
 We have evidence of DNA damage, cardiomyopathy, which is the precursor of congestive heart failure, neuropsychiatric effects...
 5G is an untested application of a technology that we know is harmful; we know it from the science.
 In academics this is called human subjects research."

-More than 2000 references on the biological responses to radio frequency (RF) and microwave radiation, published up to June 1971, have been documented.
+More than 2000 references on the biological responses to radio frequency (RF) and microwave radiation, published up to June 1971, have been well-documented by the U.S. Naval Medical Research Institute.
 Devices that emit RF and microwave radiation include, but is not limited to, cellphones, two-way radios, Wi-Fi routers, cellphone towers, smart watches, bluetooth devices, Smart meters, cordless cell phone base stations, wireless baby monitors, microwave ovens, and any WiFi-connected smart devices that receives and transmits data.
 Particular attention has been paid to the effects on man of non-ionizing radiation at these frequencies.

 Reported Biological Phenomena (*Effects') and Some Clinical Manifestations Attributed to Microwave and Radio-Frequency Radiation A. Heating of Organs* (Applications: Diathermy, Electrosurgery, Electro-coagulation, Electrodesiccation, Electrotomy)